Tokazama/AxisIndices.jl/docs/src/quick_start.md

 # Quick Start

-Most users will be able to achieve what they want by just specifying a tuple of keys for the indices of each dimension.
+Custom indexing only requires specifying a tuple of keys[^1] for the indices of each dimension.
 ```jldoctest quick_start_example
 julia> using AxisIndices